josephwilk/shaderview/Readme.md

 * "/decaying-uniform" <UniformName> <FloatValue> [FloatValue] Like /uniform but the value will automatically decay to 0.
-Decay defaults to 0.01 if not specified.
+Decay rate defaults to 0.01 if not specified.

 * "/shader" <StringValue>